-Raise and Lower the 90 Degree Tilt System
+Raise and Lower 90 Degree Tilt Systems

-- 1. RAISE the Cartridge: - A. Make sure the top of the Cartridge is clear of all objects before proceeding. - B. Activate the hydraulic system to raise the Cartridge using the switch in the cab or the switch located on the side of the Support Frame. - C. The Cartridge may be tilted a full 90 degrees where it will be locked in the up position, or it may be tilted approximately 30 degrees to travel up sloped driveways, after which it will bleed back down to the horizontal position. - D. To lock the Cartridge in the full up position, keep the activation switch "ON" until it reaches the full up position.
-(Be sure latching mechanism is secure before transporting TMA or allowing anyone behind an elevated Cartridge).
+- 1. RAISE the Cartridge: - A. Make sure the top of the Cartridge is clear of all objects before proceeding. - B. Activate the hydraulic system to raise the Cartridge using the switch in the cab or the switch located on the side of the Support Frame. - C. The Cartridge may be tilted a full 90 degrees where it will be locked in the up position, or it may be tilted approximately 30 degrees to travel up sloped driveways, after which it will bleed back down to the horizontal position. - D. To lock the Cartridge in the full up position, keep the activation switch "ON" for five (5) seconds after the Cartridge reaches the full up position (this allows enough time for the sequence valve to activate the locking pins).

-Caution: Under no circumstances should anyone be allowed behind an elevated Cartridge when the latch is not fully seated in its locked position.
+Danger: Under no circumstances should anyone be allowed behind an elevated Cartridge when the latch pins are not fully seated in their locked position.

-- 2. LOWER the Cartridge from full 90 degree position: - A. Activate the hydraulic system and manually disengage the latch (this is to be accomplished from the rear corner of the truck so that the operator can check to make sure everyone is clear).
-Release the switch to lower the Cartridge (See Hydraulic Assembly drawing).
+- 2. LOWER the Cartridge from full 90 degree position: - A. Activate the down switch to release the latch pins (this is to be accomplished from the rear corner of the truck so that the operator can check to make sure everyone is clear).
+Release the DOWN switch and the Cartridge will lower to the horizontal position.

-Caution: As Cartridge starts to lower, stand clear of moving parts.
+Danger: As Cartridge starts to lower, stand clear of moving parts.

-- B. Cartridge will then "bleed-down" in 15 30 seconds, regulated by the flow control valve attached to the cylinder (See Hydraulic Assembly drawing). - C. The external switch and cord should be properly stored before moving the truck.
+- B. Cartridge will then "bleed-down" in 15 30 seconds, regulated by the flow control valve attached to the cylinder. - C. The external switch and cord should be properly stored before moving the truck.